Quansight-Labs/jupyterlab-accessible-themes/README.md

 #### Pre-requisites

-1. You will need to have [NodeJS](https://nodejs.org/en/download/) installed in your local computer to build the extension package.
+1. You will need to have [NodeJS](https://nodejs.org/en/download/) installed on your local computer to build the extension package.
 2. Python >= 3.8 and `pip`.

 #### Building and linking the extension